 A traditional camber ski is off the ground in the middle and touching on either end.
 When you go to load that ski, you have to do more work to deform the ski to get it into the arc of the turn.
 It rebounds further and thus gives you more energy in the bottom of the turn.

 Some of our other platforms, for example the Kingfisher, we use traditional camber underfoot and then early rise in the tip and tail.
-So if you picture the tips splayed really far apart, and that's going to give the ski a lot of floatation in the soft snow but allow it to allow it to ski much shorter on the hard groomers.
+If you picture the tips splayed really far apart, and that's going to give the ski a lot of floatation in the soft snow but allow it to ski much shorter on the hard groomers.
 It makes quicker turns on the groomers, and more elongated, surfy/fun turns in the soft snow.